AgentDeskAI/agent-qa/README.md

 Framework-based AI agent testing with convention over configuration.

+Consider this a reference implementation for you to build your own testing framework.

+This codebase is not yet ready for proper open source release.

 ## Overview

 Agent QA provides a structured approach to testing AI agents through YAML-based scenarios, built-in assertions, and flexible infrastructure management.